 The rapid rise of parasitological research in the Scandinavian countries in the sixties and seventies was partly due to SSP activities.
 The early Symposia were a valuable addition to parasitological education then available at Nordic Universities.
-As seen below, the Society arranged several courses for the younger generation in collaboration with skilled SSP members:
+The Society arranged several courses, for example:

 1975 A course in "Marine Parasitology" arranged by August Brinkmann and Björn Berland at the Collegium for Marine Biology in Bergen, Norway.

 1979 A course in "Veterinary Parasitology" arranged byErling Bindseil at the University of Copenhagen, Denmark.

 1982 A course "Use of Labelled Antibodies in Parasitological Research" arranged by Gunnel Huldt and Inger Ljungström in Stockholm, Sweden.

 1986 A postgraduate course on "Aquaculture and Parasitic Diseases" arranged by Emmy Egidius, Jan Thulin and Björn Berland in Bergen, Norway.

 1992 A Nordic training course in "Parasitic Zoonoses" arranged by Peter Nansen, Henrik Bøg, Bente Ilstøe and Eskild Petersen at the RVA University, Copenhagen, Denmark.

 1993 A Nordic training course on "Epidemiology of Zoonotic Diseases" also arranged by Peter Nansen and his colleagues the Danish Centre for Parasitic Zoonoses, RVA University, Copenhagen, Denmark.